interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

 We ran a few evolutions to get a diverse set of optimized organisms.
 We are going to look at 3 of them.
 We will call them: price-destabilizer, price-stabilizer, and crowd-funder.
-We will look -- in this order -- at each of these organisms' genomes, the stimulus/action-plots, the various token-pools and revenue-pool, the token-price, and extension-related metrics like user-base-size, and so on.
+We will look -- in this order -- at each of these organisms' genomes, the Stimulus-Action Plots, the various Token Pools and Revenue Pool, the `token-price`, and extension-related metrics like `threatslayer-users`, and so on.

 ### Genomes